influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/examples/using_alert_topics.md

 Topics can be chained together using the `publish` action.
 This allows you to further group your alerts into various topics.

-For example the above task could be modified to send alerts to the `system` topic instead of the `slack` topic.
+For example the above task could be modified to send alerts to the `system` topic instead of the `cpu` topic.
 This way all system related alerts can be handled in a consitent manner.

 The new TICKscript: